 So not only are they working through the betrayal trauma in their relationship, but now they are working through the betrayal trauma that they experienced at the hand of a clergy member or a therapist or some other health provider…such as a physician.
 Many people go to a physician to talk about what is going on and try to get medication or something.
 The physician can do something that is harmful as well.

 It’s the extra trauma that doesn’t need to be there.
 The shame that comes to a partner when they are blamed for what is happening.
-Abused women experience this anyway; it’s part of the first response (“Wow.
+Partners experience this anyway; it’s part of the first response (“Wow.
 How did this happen to me?
 How did I not know?
 What did I do or not do that my husband is acting this way?)
 And then when a care provider shames them and blames them as well, this heaps more shame upon the partner.

 Anne: It’s an extended form of the abuse.